 Although not all states have approved legalized sports betting, there are 27 (AR, AZ, CO, CT, DE, IL, IN, IA, LA, KS, MD, MI, MS, MT, NV, NH, NJ, NY, NM, NC, OR, PA, RI, TN, VA, WV, WY) that have, plus Washington, D.C. and Ontario in Canada also legalized it.
 Because of the financial gain of the legalization of sports betting via tax revenue, we are seeing more and more states jump on board this fast-moving train.

-Expect to see sports betting legalized in the coming months in Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.
+Expect to see sports betting legalized in the coming months in Maine, Washington, Maryland, Florida, Nebraska, Ohio and South Dakota.

 In those states, there is already an approval in place for the legalization of sports wagering.
 However, there are still many states that are either in the early stages of the process or have yet to begin it at all.
 Utah remains the lone state unlikely to ever authorize sports wagering, as it has an anti-gambling stance written into its constitution.